staydh/task-rfsystem-rfic/README.md

 #### Architecture

-The package is organized by entities and services.
+In general the package is organized by entities and services.
 Each entity represents a block of a radio frequency system (Antenna, Amplifier, ...).
 Each service is a class with its especific static execute method that make operations related with an entity like calculate gain of a system, link losses and so on.

 #### Usage

 You should instantiate a system and provide a list of blocks to it.
 With a system, you can use the services class to do budget analysis.

+### Behavior

+### Variables

+### Entities

+### Service

+### Units

 ##### To do List:

-1. ~~Calculate link loss of a system~~;
+1. ~~Calculate link loss of a system;
 2. Organize system structure.
 3. Implement units classes and conversions services.
 4. Create a analyzer class that provide to the user analysis options.